icecube/Unstable_Sterile_Neutrino_Release/README.md

 - -2 Delta LLH values reported in Fig. 3 and Suppl.
 Fig. 1
 - Bayes factor values reported in Fig. 4 and Suppl.
 Fig. 2
 - Two plotting scripts

-When using this release, please cite:
-"First Search for Unstable Sterile Neutrinos with the IceCube Neutrino Observatory," https://arxiv.org/abs/2204.00612